Home Donate New Search Gallery How-To Books Links Workshops About Contact

 LEICA NOCTILUX 50mm f/1.2

-These sell for about $5,000 used, but don't appear that often.
+These sold for about $5,000 used in 2009, and as of 2013 they sell for about $10,000 used.
 They are the world's first mass-produced aspherical lens, with two hand-ground aspherical surfaces.

 enlarge image (no review yet).